 GAWRON believes JAMES EARL RAY trafficed in drugs or barbiturates at the Missouri State Penitentiary and also had a loan shark business there.
 On three different occasions, he made purchases of inhalers, normally used for colds, at the request of RAY.
-His request, though originating from RAY in prison, was relayed to him by the contact of these occasions, GAWRON purchased a gross of these inhalers (probably Benzedrine) and on three separate occasions, he was contacted by a guard from the prison at Jefferson City, Missouri, who would pick up the inhalers and take them to RAY at the prison.
+His request, though originating from RAY in prison, was relayed to him by CAROL PEPPER.
+On each of these occasions, GAWRON purchased a gross of these inhalers (probably Benzedrine) and on three separate occasions, he was contacted by a guard from the prison at Jefferson City, Missouri, who would pick up the inhalers and take them to RAY at the prison.
 Reportedly, the guard told GAWRON that each trip was worth a "C" to the guard.

-EARL RAY was in Omaha, Nebraska, during well, making good money as some sort of a salesman.
+GAWRON recalls being told by JOHN RAY that JAMES EARL RAY was in Omaha, Nebraska, during well, making good money as some sort of a salesman.
 This was in June, 1967.
-Shortly thereafter, now in Los Angeles, California.
-GAWRON that JAMES was now in Los Angeles, California.
-GAWRON had no knowledge as to how the composession of information relative to the location of JAMES EARL RAY in June, 1967.
+Shortly thereafter, JOHN RAY told GAWRON that JAMES was now in Los Angeles, California.
+GAWRON had no knowledge as to how JOHN RAY and CAROL PEPPER would have come into possession of information relative to the location of JAMES EARL RAY in June, 1967.